Wake-up Call: Campus Coffee

 The office also sponsors the five-day Project Lead pre-orientation program as well as one-time and ongoing service initiatives and other community partnerships.
 The office promotes and supports many other service, political engagement, and leadership development opportunities to the Widener community and continually builds collaborative partnerships to further the university’s civic mission.

-The Office of Judicial Affairs works to develop students’ critical judgment and communication skills by:
+The Office of Student Conduct works to develop students’ critical judgment and communication skills by:

 - Understanding the importance of community norms and expectations;